mvolkmann/blog/src/swift/Fastlane.md

 I prefer to do this manually since it is only needed once per app.

+## Lanes

+The file `Fastfile` defines "lanes" which are sequences of actions that automate a specific task.
+Lanes can be run from the command line or by CI/CD servers.
+A lane can be specific to a given platform (ex. ios or mac) or it can be platform independent.

+The `fastlane` command can be passed the name of an action or a lane to run.
+The syntax to enter is `fastlane {platform} {action-or-lane}`.
+For example, `fastlane ios screenshots`.

+If a default platform is specified in the `Fastfile` using `default_platform :ios` then lanes for that platform can be executed without providing the platform.
+For example if `ios` is the default platform then the previous command can be executed with `fastlane screenshots`.

 ## Running Tests

 To run all the automated unit and UI tests in the project,